 Fortín de San Gerónimo de Boqueron

 If you’re taking a walk or enjoying a bike ride around Condado, Fortín de San Gerónimo del Boquerón is certainly worth a stop.
 You’ll take some beautiful photos of where the Old and New City come together on the sea.
-This fort is at risk of collapsing into the water, sadly it may not be standing for long, so don’t miss it.

 You can observe Fortín de San Gerónimo del Boquerón from La Playita del Condado, and Dos Hermanos Bridge.
 For a closer look, Fortin is located inside the Caribe Hilton, it is an easy walk through the seaside walkway behind the hotel (just ask a staff member for directions).
 Entry to the fort is not allowed, because it is not safe.
 If there is no guard, please do not attempt to enter for your own safety.